mikeedudee/HanggangSaDuloFlightComputer/README.md

 ### 🎚️ Thresholds and Timing

 > [!NOTE]
 > All runtime parameters live in `GlobalVariables.h`.
-Update these in accordance with your flight mission before flight.
+Update these in accordance with your flight mission.

 | Parameter | Default | Meaning |
 |---|---:|---|